Planet

 Extradition laws in the UAE [2025]

-Extradition cases in the United Arab Emirates require not just knowledge of the law but a deep understanding of international treaties, judicial practice, and the political context.
-The UAE actively cooperates with dozens of countries and has concluded a number of extradition agreements, which makes the local legal system particularly strict towards foreign requests.
-If you are under the threat of extradition—do not waste time.
+Extradition cases in the United Arab Emirates require a deep understanding of bilateral extradition agreements, judicial practice, and the political context.
+The UAE actively cooperates with dozens of countries and has concluded various extradition agreements, which help to bring criminals to justice for crimes committed abroad.
+If you are under the threat of extradition, do not waste time.

 Our legal team specializes in extradition cases in the Emirates.
 We assess the validity of the request, protect the client’s rights at all stages of the procedure, prepare substantiated objections, and interact with local authorities and international organizations.